RakiRoad/Twitter-Giveaway-Bot/README.md

 This Python script automatically enters users to giveaways by searching for the query terms "giveaway" and "retweet".
 This project was inspired by a Reddit post created a while back detailing a script that also entered the user to giveaways on Twitter.
 Seeing upon how successful the user was at winning, I decided to create my own version using Python and the Tweepy package.

 ## Features
-- Automatimatically Enter User to Giveaways
+- Automatically Enter User to Giveaways
 - Undo Follow function
 - Undo Retweet function
 - Undo Favorite function